| | |

 Visiting Octopus Islands Provincial Marine Park

-Octopus Islands is part of the BC Marine Trail Association network, which provides a series of resting areas and safe havens designed for boaters and kayakers.
-This park, in particular, provides a marine experience for those travelling the Inside Passage.
+Octopus Islands is part of the BC Marine Trail Association network, providing a series of resting areas and safe havens for boaters and kayakers.
+This park, in particular, offers a marine experience for travellers along the Inside Passage.

 If you decide to camp on the beach, please follow the “Leave No Trace” rules.
-This means that everything you bring to the beach leaves with you, including human waste!
+This means everything you bring to the beach, including human waste, leaves with you!
 While best practices are not to have campfires, use only driftwood found on the beach if you do.
-Also, make sure your fire is below the high tide line, and upon leaving, ensure there is no visual evidence of your fire left.
+Also, ensure your fire is below the high tide line, and upon leaving, ensure there is no visible evidence of your fire.

 Octopus Islands Provincial Marine Park.
 Vancouver Island View